 5. Give your Set a name and description on the left side of the page.
 When done, click "Save" in the lower-left corner of the page.

 6. In order to share the Flickr Set with the library, return to your Photostream and select the proper set from the right-hand column.
 When viewing the set, copy the URL from your browser's address bar or click "Share This" then "Grab the Link" from the right side of the screen.
 Paste the link into the proper field in the library's Art Exhibit Online Submission Form.

 Click Here for full information about the Art Exhibit Call for Entries and to access the electronic submission form, or Click Here for the Teen-Specific Art Exhibit Call for Entries form.

-Interlibrary Loan (ILL) is the process of borrowing materials from libraries across the nation and making those materials available for your use.
-It is used for materials not owned by the library and that fall outside the scope of our collections.
-Most commonly requested items are out of print book titles.
+Interlibrary Loan (ILL) is the process of borrowing materials from libraries across the nation and making those items available for your use.
+It is used for requesting materials not owned by the library and that fall outside the scope of our collections.
 The City Library is pleased to provide this service at no or minimal cost to our patrons.